Detention of vulnerable applicants

 Borders: Cases of de facto detention of minors in border areas have also been reported.
 The Guarantor for the rights of detained persons, who visited the border premises of the border police of Trieste and Gorizia in December 2020, reported critical issues related to the procedure for the age assessment of minors, still in “non-application” of the provisions enshrined in Law 47/2017, in the context of readmissions to Slovenia.
 Even though this procedure should not involve families and vulnerable people, readmissions were also carried out against those who declared themselves to be minors at the border, as reported by the network Tavolo Minori Migranti.
 This practice has been legitimised by two directives on the age assessment of minors sent by the Public Prosecutor to the attention of the Juvenile Court of Trieste on 31 August and 21 December 2020.
 Contrary to the guarantees enshrined in Law 47/2017, these guidelines authorise security forces to carry out an age assessment of persons intercepted at the Italy-Slovenia border with a de visu evaluation: police can consider migrants as adults if there are no apparent doubts about the age of consent of the concerned person, regardless of the declaration of minor age and the consequent judicial review required by law.
 These directives assign a discretionary power to the Public Security authority in identifying the age of migrants and refugees subjected to border controls, contrary to the provisions of Law 47/2017, which states that age assessment must be carried out taking into account identity documents and, if necessary, following a multidisciplinary procedure as part of a proceeding under the jurisdiction of the Juvenile Court.
 In 2020, in at least four cases, the Juvenile Court of Trieste ordered the fulfilment of the procedure for the age assessment of the persons involved, following appeals lodged by minors who had been identified as adults with the result of being placed in adult facilities.[10]

-ASGI has urged Italian authorities to comply with the ban envisaged by current national legislation and by Article 37 of the CRC (“no child shall be deprived of his/her liberty unlawfully or arbitrarily”) concerning the detention of minors and their placement in structures characterised by conditions of promiscuity or forms of de facto detention, such as hotspots; ensure that reports concerning persons who declare themselves to be minors and who are present in CPRs, hotspots, or other facilities, including those prepared for the epidemiological emergency such as quarantine ships, are immediately taken in charge by competent authorities and that transfer to suitable structures is immediately arranged.[11]
+ASGI has urged Italian authorities to comply with the ban envisaged by current national legislation and by Article 37 of the CRC (“no child shall be deprived of their liberty unlawfully or arbitrarily”) concerning the detention of minors and their placement in structures characterised by conditions of promiscuity or forms of de facto detention, such as hotspots; ensure that reports concerning persons who declare themselves to be minors and who are present in CPRs, hotspots, or other facilities, including those prepared for the epidemiological emergency such as quarantine ships, are immediately taken in charge by competent authorities and that transfer to suitable structures is immediately arranged.[10]

 Detention of other vulnerable groups